Is The Duckhorn Portfolio Inc. (NAPA) a Keeper?

-The Duckhorn Portfolio Inc. (NYSE:NAPA) went down by -1.09% from its latest closing price compared to the recent 1-year high of $25.25.
-The company’s stock price has collected -6.98% of loss in the last five trading sessions.
-Press Release reported 14 hours ago that The Duckhorn Portfolio, Inc. Announces Pricing of Public Offering
+The Duckhorn Portfolio Inc. (NYSE:NAPA) went down by -1.10% from its latest closing price compared to the recent 1-year high of $25.25.
+The company’s stock price has collected -7.25% of loss in the last five trading sessions.
+Press Release reported on 10/14/21 that The Duckhorn Portfolio, Inc. Announces Pricing of Public Offering

 Is It Worth Investing in The Duckhorn Portfolio Inc. (NYSE :NAPA) Right Now?